bjrnwnklr/cheatsheets/kaggle.md

 Good tutorial to feature engineering, filling in missing data and interpreting data is found in this [82% Kaggle tutorial](https://www.kaggle.com/gunesevitan/advanced-feature-engineering-tutorial-with-titanic)

+A good approach to establish a regression baseline is explained in this [Housing tutorial](https://www.kaggle.com/apapiu/regularized-linear-models).

 0. Establish a baseline score
     1. Make a simple prediction (simple logic, logistic regression) as quickly as possible to establish a baseline score to compare against
 1. Find missing values